old-software-engineer/react-rails-gem-code-sample/README.md

 # Flight

-Flight is a straightforward web application that enables user to register and submit flight feedback.
-A user has the ability to rate flight with stars, edit, and remove reviews.
+Flight is a straightforward web application that enables users to register and submit flight feedback.
+A user has the ability to rate Flight with stars and can also edit, and remove reviews.

 ## Screenshots
 - Home